 Family law is a complex legal area requiring measured and detailed strategy and execution, and the courtroom is ultimately where many significant and life changing decisions are made.
-Our dedicated Scottsdale family lawyers will ensure thorough preparation for every public hearing appearance all the way through trial.
+Our dedicated Phoenix family lawyers will ensure thorough preparation for every public hearing appearance all the way through trial.
 Your lawyer, like you, will know the facts, the law and position you to achieve the highest degree of success the law allows.

 Canterbury Law Group has handled 250+ divorces and family litigation disputes over the past 5 years alone.